htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 ### Background

 Today, software engineers who propose to do their work using the Perl language and are concerned about the security of their codes, quickly encounter a problem: the absence of security technologies that support modern software development processes.

 The quantity of options are extremely low, mostly commercial.
 Therefore, it is difficult to contribute to the improvement of its efficiency.

-This same topic is also discussed in the publication: “Scaling Libs security analysis with Differential Fuzzing” [1], where a dynamic analysis solution is presented to identify vulnerabilities in modules/libraries.
+This same topic is also discussed in the publication: [“Scaling Libs security analysis with Differential Fuzzing”](https://heitorgouvea.me/2021/12/08/Differential-Fuzzing-Perl-Libs) [[1]](#references), where a dynamic analysis solution is presented to identify vulnerabilities in modules/libraries.

 ---